 Sometimes there is a clear-cut diagnosis, such as anorexia, anxiety disorder, clinical depression, post-traumatic stress.
 But often, the problem is more diffuse.
 You may have become aware that your symptoms, or aspects of your personality, make life difficult for you.
 You may find yourself behaving in self destructive ways that interfere with your happiness and wellbeing, or that of people close to you.
 Experiences in your recent or distant past can leave you feeling unhappy or even traumatised; or you could be dealing with a current crisis, such as a bereavement or separation, work place issues, or a serious health problem.

 I offer a calm, confidential, supportive, respectful and non-judgmental space to help you work through the problems and difficulties you are facing.
 People usually find therapy enormously helpful, if not straight away, then once it has 'got going'.
 My approach is integrative, combining practical, behavioural/psycho-educational methods with deeper emotional exploration.
-I am informed by the latest thinking about anxiety disorders and depression, and principles of mindfulness; as well as attachment theory and contemporary psychoanalytic thinking.
-I also believe that the social and cultural context in which we live has impact upon our mental health, and it can sometimes be enlightening and helpful to explore this.
+I am informed by the latest thinking about anxiety disorders and depression, neuroscience, and principles of mindfulness; as well as attachment theory and contemporary psychoanalytic thinking.
+I also believe that the social and cultural context in which we live has impact upon our mental health, and it can be enlightening and helpful to explore this.

 Therapy offers a space for insight, understanding, growth and change.
 It is a safe, confidential place to share what is immensely difficult, but it can involve humour and laughter too.
 This is also an important part of coming to terms with hardships and loss, and of healing.

 People seek help for many different reasons and each person's therapy follows its own unique path.
 It is important to find a therapist who feels right for you.
 The best way to see whether we could work together is to come for a session, though I am happy to consult initially by phone or email.
 You can also click on my website link (above) for more information.

 Training, qualifications & experience